 When we make quarterly distributions, we will be required to determine the extent to which such distributions are paid out of current or accumulated earnings, recognized capital gains or capital.
-To the extent there is a return of capital, investors will be required to reduce their basis in our stock for federal tax purposes, which may result in higher tax liability when the shares are sold, even if they have not increased in value or have lost value.
-Our distributions have included and may continue to include a return of capital component.
+To the extent there is a return of capital, investors will be required to reduce their basis in our stock for U.S. federal income tax purposes, which may result in higher tax liability when the shares are sold, even if they have not increased in value or have lost value.
+Our distributions have over the last several years included a significant return of capital component.
+For more information about our distributions over the last several years that have included a return of capital component, see Note 8 - "Distributable Taxable Income" to our consolidated financial statements included elsewhere in this Annual Report.